X (mixtape)

-X is the first mixtape of South Korean rapper pH-1.
-It was released on May 8, 2020 by H1GHR MUSIC.
+X is the first mixtape by South Korean rapper pH-1.
+It was released on May 8, 2020, through H1ghr Music.

 Music and lyrics

 X features various styles of rapping instead of the soft melodic rap of pH-1's previous songs.
 In the lead singles "PACKITUP!" and "Anymore", pH-1 busts out of his previous soft image and shows off the unpretentious and masculine side of his personality.

-Critical reception

-Hwang Duha of Rhythmer rated X 3.5 of 5 stars.